rkoshak/openhab-rules-tools/README.md

 Notes:

 - all the full JavaScript rules are UI rules
-- all the full JavaScript rules have a rule template posted to the marketplace also
+- all the full JavaScript rules have a rule template posted to the marketplace also but there might be slight differences in how the templates work
-- this code is not compatible with the GraalVM JavaScript add-on and will not work when that add-on is installed
+- the libraries may not be compatible with the JSSCripting add-on, rule templates work with both

 # Installation